Ign555/Invoicer-V/README.md

 ## Minimal requierement

-Electricity ( very importent this one )
+Electricity ( this one is very important )
 A computer with Windows, Mac or Linux.
 If you use it with the sources, you should install Python 3.